GameHackerPM/AnotherCrabTreasureKit/README.md

 # **Keys?**

-i => Toggle GodMode.
+I => Toggle GodMode.
 (Which enable Speed, No Cost, Unkillable and more..)

 P => to Save current location.